Koreans in the Philippines: English and Spanish as second languages

+Compared to other countries in East and Southeast Asia, the Philippines boasts high English proficiency.
+This is due to their history of American occupation from 1898-1946.
+When the Americans initially arrived, the natives living on the island were mostly illiterate and lacked a unifying language.
+Though the Spanish had colonized them for over 300 years, little to no effort was made to enforce Spanish as a nationwide written and spoken language.
+The Spaniards were mostly uninterested in administering or providing public education.
+Because of this, the Americans felt the need to educate and take the Philippines under their wing.
+One of their main goals was to provide public and private education.
+Through this, English became a dominant language and the tongue of education.

 The majority of Korean students in the Philippines study in short-term courses in English language schools to cope with South Korea's growing demand for English proficiency.
 As of March 2011, 26,823 Korean students held special study permits to enroll in short term courses.
+South Korea's economic growth is reflected in this trend.
+For example, middle class families are now beginning to send their children to the Philippines to learn English.
+In the past, Korean middle class families were unable to pay for ravel and boarding expenses, so studying abroad was off the table.
+However, because of how South Korea's economy is strengthening, it is becoming more feasible to send their children abroad.
 Their numbers include a large proportion of young people; according to Son Jung-Son of the Philippine-Korean Cultural Center in Seoul, over 1,500 Koreans under 20 years old arrive in the Philippines every month to study English.
 From November 2008 to April 2010, 128 Koreans took advantage of the Special Visa for Employment Generation, which grants indefinite stay to foreigners and their dependents who create 10 full-time jobs for Filipino workers.
 Most of them have qualified by starting ESL schools in Metro Manila, Baguio, Cebu City, and Davao City.
 However Koreans have a more negative view of the Philippine English accent, as compared to their more positive attitudes towards American English.
 This point was brought to wide public attention when a video of actress Lee Da-hae mocked the Filipino accent on a KBS television show "went viral" among internet users in the Philippines.
 Lee, who herself had previously taken classes with a Filipino English teacher, quickly apologized and denied that any insult was intended.
 Some Koreans are also attracted to the chance to learn Spanish, taking advantage of the country's historic ties to Spain; seven thousand South Korean students are reported to study at the Instituto Cervantes in Manila.